BlafKing/steam-global-launch-options/README.md

 ## ⚙️ Configuration

-Edit `config.json` in the plugin directory:
+The `config.json` file is automatically created in the plugin directory after enabling the plugin.
+You can then edit it to customize your settings:

 ```json
 {